jcs-instructor/mobtimer-vscode/backlog-vscode.md

 - [ ] Required if and when merging to mrozzbarry (change our fork here: https://github.com/jcs-instructor/mobtime-vscode-extension)
   - [ ] Configure URL
     - [ ] replace all localhost:4000 with mobti.me and figure out how to configure URL
+- [ ] Update license files (e.g., one file currently says, "Be good" - consider changing; e.g., MIT license?)
+- [ ] Update readme for vscode extension (i.e., currently says, "This is a beta release while in development.")

 ## Completed VSCode Extension tasks